 Moccasin Lake Recreation Area offers horseback riding trails.
 The trail system is located west of Elcho on the existing cross-country ski trail and adjoining forest roads.
 This area features a variety of rolling terrain and is highlighted by two river basins.
 Moccasin is set up as a horse camping area, with gravel pad pull-in sites, picnic tables, and fire rings.
 There is a recreational shelter, pit toilet, and hand pump for water.
 Facilities also include a parking area.

 WI - 715-623-2085Map

 NOTE: The Popple Ridge Horseback Riding Trail is closed due to the July 19, 2019 storm damage.
 There has been no update from the Forest Service on an anticipated opening date.
 For more information on Chequamegon-Nicolet National Forest 2019 Storm Damage, click here.

-The Popple Ridge Trail is located in the eastern end of Langlade County off Hwy 55.
-The trail is located in the Chequamegon Nicolet National Forest.
-Located 4 miles north of the intersection of Hwys 64 and 55, turn east on Sawyer Lake Road, go 5 miles to Setting Lake Road, go South 3 miles to camp area.
-There is approximately 25 miles of trails with a variety of different terrains to choose from.
+The trailhead and primitive camping area is located 4 miles north of the intersection of Hwys 64 and 55, turn east on Sawyer Lake Road, go 5 miles to Setting Lake Road, and go South 3 miles to the camp area.
 This trail is managed by the Triple R Riding Club along with other volunteers.
 There is also access near Nine Mile Resort off of Hwy 55.